Pjdur/Rine/README.md

-# Rust Code Editor
+# Rine - A Code Editor

-A code editor written in Rust, powered by a custom GUI framework with modern features.
+Rine is a code editor written in Rust, powered by a custom GUI framework with modern features.
 The editor includes a file explorer, integrated terminal, git features, and a future AI coding agent.

 ## Features
 - Custom GUI framework with advanced visual elements